devnixs/ODataAngularResources/README.md

 new $odata.Func(**LambdaOperator**, **PropertyName**, **LambdaVariable**, **Expression**)

-The parameters are assumed to be first, a lambda operator, a lambda variable, and a boolean expression.
+The parameters are assumed to be first, a lambda operator, a property name, a lambda variable, and a boolean expression.
 The boolean expression must use the lambda variable to refer to properties of the related entities identified by the navigation path.

 ```javascript